InceptionStudio/inception-ai-recorder/README.md

 - Check that all dependencies are properly installed
 - Try running from command line to see error messages
 - Ensure PortAudio is compatible with your system

+**Google Drive Issues**:
+- Ensure `credentials.json` is in the application directory
+- Check that Google Drive API is enabled in your Google Cloud project
+- Verify folder ID is correct (use the Validate button)
+- Try clearing authentication and re-authenticating
+- Check internet connection for uploads

+**Gain Control Issues**:
+- Use "Auto" gain for optimal levels based on current audio
+- Monitor peak levels to avoid clipping
+- Adjust gain during recording for real-time optimization

 **Refresh Button Issues**:
 - ✅ **Crash Protection**: Refresh is now crash-resistant and handles GIL-related threading issues